This replaces the August 2019 statement.

 Crucially, ICNIRP standards have been tested across the UK.
 Many exposure measurements have been made at publicly accessible locations near to base stations.
 It is important to note that these measurements have consistently been well within guidelines.
 The UK’s mobile industry has voluntarily committed to comply with international guidelines and to provide certificates of compliance with planning applications for base stations.

-However PHE continues to monitor the full breadth of health-related evidence applicable to radio waves, including in relation to base stations, and is committed to updating its advice as required.
-The advice provided by PHE is fully endorsed by the Chief Medical Officer for Scotland.
+However, UKHSA continues to monitor the full breadth of health-related evidence applicable to radio waves, including in relation to base stations, and is committed to updating its advice as required.
+The advice provided by UKHSA is fully endorsed by the Chief Medical Officer for Scotland

 There is a problem